arbi56/CompoundCalculator/README.md

  - xic_width = 0.0             # if 0 the normal output form is used...alternative, e.g. 0.01, to generate the PeakView compatible form
  - write_locally = False       # write to the same location as the notebook (useful for Colab); if 'False' a file path is required

-file path (used if write_locally = False) this is a convenient platform independent way to provide file paths as a list of directories
+File path (used if write_locally = False) this is a convenient platform independent way to provide file paths as a list of directories
-- f_dir = os.sep + os.path.join('Users','ronbonner','Data','PCA')
+- f_dir = os.sep + os.path.join('Users','ronbonner','Data','Calculator')

-metabolite and adduct limits.
+Metabolite and adduct limits.
+Compositions can be exculded by removing them from the list or by setting the upper limit to zero.
 The code shows a conveneint way to select values based on polarity
 - phase1_limits = [('OH', 2), ('COOH', 1)]
 - phase2_limits = [('gluc', 1)]
 - adduct_limits = [('Na-H', 3), ('K-H', 2), ('NaAc',2)
 - loss_limits = [('H2O',2), ('CO2',1)]

 # Comments
-Since compound and adduct generation are combinatorial, the final list of compounds can easilly be in the thousands.
+Since compound and adduct generation are combinatorial, the final list of compounds can easily be in the thousands.

-The program does not calculate isotope masses; although this would not be difficult to implement, it would dramatically increase the final number of forms.
+The program does not calculate isotope masses since this would dramatically increase the final number of forms.
+Code included in the 'Match' Notebook looks in the peak list so see if there are 13C forms corresponding to the matched masses

 Since the program has no chemical intelligence, there is no attempt to choose between forms that have the same mass or the same elemental composition.
 When matching, however, the form with the shortest name is often the best choice.